barryosull/interfaces-workshop/README.md

 As part of this workshop, there are three challenges.

 Notes:
+- Interfaces are the key to each of these.
 - You should work with your team to choose which challenge you'll focus on.
 - If you complete a challenge feel free to move onto another.
-- You can use whatever library/technologies you like to complete them
+- You can use whatever library/technologies you like to complete them.
 - If you need to modify the tests to get it working, feel free to do so.
+- There are no wrong answers, there are just better implementations

 ### 1. PSR3 (Beginner)
 We want to switch from our own naive implementation of a logger to the PSR3 standard